 What do you know now that you wish you knew when you first started writing?

 That creativity needs structure and discipline to flourish.
 I’d always believed that I was a successful businessperson, that I couldn’t possibly have any creative writing talent, that I couldn’t be both!
 Also, that I didn’t have to everything myself.
-Having collaborators/resources helps enhance and accelerate the book creation process.Tags: Goals Journal journaling Journaling Power Mari L. McCarthy Writing Writing Routine
+Having collaborators/resources helps enhance and accelerate the book creation process.Tags: Author Q&A Goals Journal journaling Journaling Power Mari L. McCarthy Writing Writing Routine